SSH Access Infrastructure SOP

 Access via ssh to Fedora project machines.

-This file, and any keys, need to be chmod 600, or you will get a "Bad owner or permissions" error.
+This file, and any keys, need to be mode 600, or you will get a "Bad owner or permissions" error.
 The .ssh directory must be mode 700.

 You can configure Putty the same way by doing this: